 What Is Meant By Having A Record Expunged?

 Expungement is a process by which a person that has been arrested, or has a criminal background, petitions the court to remove any evidence of the offense from the court records, as well as any law enforcement databases.
 If the petition to expunge is granted and the record is expunged, the records are generally destroyed, or returned to the petitioner.
+For further information, contact a Criminal Defense attorney in Illinois.

 How Does Getting A Record Expunged Compare To Having A Record Sealed?